tdegeus/GooseFEM/docs/examples/statics_linear.rst

 .. note::

-    "Sig" and "C" are the output variables that were preallocated in the main.
+    *Sig* and *C* are the output variables that were preallocated in the main.

 Assemble system
 ===============